The unforgettable blindfolded journey featuring some of world’s most exceptional Scotches is back!

 One-night only, limited seating - the last time this event was held it sold out quickly, so buy early to avoid disappointment!

-Also new to this year we are thrilled to be working with Kelly Carpenter from the Scotch Malt Whiskey Society who will be providing incredible and rare Scotch selections from across the globe!
+We are thrilled to be working with Kelly Carpenter from the Scotch Malt Whiskey Society who will be providing incredible and rare Scotch selections from across the globe!
 "The Scotch Malt Whisky Society is delighted to be the Scotch provider for this unique sensory event.
 Join us as we explore 5 of our limited edition single malts in a blind-folded environment guaranteed to heighten your senses!"
+These scotches are no longer available anywhere!
 Join us as we go from the tastebuds to the depths of the imagination, all in the comfort of your chair.

 Tasting Scotch marks an exciting partnership between Ghost River Theatre, The Kensington Wine Market, Scotch Malt Whisky Society, and Last Best Brewing and Distillery.